agileforge/mediam/README.md

 # mediam
-Mediam (media maid) is a tools made to help to prune, classify, purge, etc. your multi-media files like images and videos.
+Mediam (media maid) is a tools made to help to renam, classify, prune, etc. your multi-media files like images and videos.

 ## Prerequisit
 Before using mediam, check that exiftool and jq are installed on your system.